 - Strategy to provide outreach to the community of upcoming meetings

-- Regular meetings, not less than twice per calendar year, which are open to all members of the public
+- Regular meetings, not less than twice per calendar year, which are open to all members of the public in an ADA-accessible space

-- Adopted a Policy Against Discrimination
+- Adopted Policy Against Discrimination

 - A website which provides the following information: